marnelfr/back-to-symfony/README.md

 In case ``supports()`` returns ``true``, the ``authenticate()`` method is called.

 ### The authenticate() method
 It's the heart of our authenticator.
-Its job is to communicate two important thinkgs:
+Its job is to communicate two important things:
 - who the user is that's trying to log in (which User object they are)
-- some proof tht they are this user; in the case of a login, a password.
+- some proof that they are this user; in the case of a login form, a password.

-These two things are communicate by returning a ``Password`` object.
+These two things are communicate by returning a ``Passport`` object.
 It says who the user is, identified by
 - their email ``new UserBadge($email)``.
 Here, ``UserBadge`` can take a callback as second argument that receive the $userIdentifier ($email in our case) as argument